drakedu/colorful-bias/README.md

 ## Conclusion

 Analyzing how colorful bias has changed over time brings us closer to understanding how we might proactively create systems and algorithms to combat it.
 From diversity in image datasets, knowledge of historical and cultural context, and conceptions of palatable color schemes, deconstructing exact sources of bias remains an open challenge as detailed in [The Limits of AI Image Colorization: A Companion](https://samgoree.github.io/2021/04/21/colorization_companion.html) (Goree, 2021).
-While new formulations for bias metrics such as those introduced in [Bias in Automated Image Colorization: Metrics and Error Types](https://arxiv.org/pdf/2202.08143) (Stapel et al., 2022) further complicate this endeavor, the increased focus on these normative questions in the space of image colorization in recent years brings hope for fairer and more inclusive technological progress.
+While new formulations for bias metrics such as those introduced in [Bias in Automated Image Colorization: Metrics and Error Types](https://arxiv.org/pdf/2202.08143) further complicate this endeavor [77], the increased focus on these normative questions in the space of image colorization in recent years brings hope for fairer and more inclusive technological progress.

 ## References

 [1] N. Grant and K. Hill.
 "Google’s photo app still can’t find gorillas.
 And neither can Apple’s."
 The New York Times, May 22, 2023.
 [Online].
 Available: https://www.nytimes.com/2023/05/22/technology/ai-photo-labels-google-apple.html [Accessed: Dec.
 21, 2024].

-[2] J..
-Buolamwini.
+[2] J. Buolamwini.
 "Study finds gender and skin-type bias in commercial artificial-intelligence systems."
 MIT News, Feb.
 12, 2018.
 [Online].
 Available: https://www.media.mit.edu/articles/study-finds-gender-and-skin-type-bias-in-commercial-artificial-intelligence-systems/ [Accessed: Dec.
 21, 2024].

 [3] C. Chen et al. MORPH-II: inconsistencies and cleaning whitepaper.
 NSF-REU Site at UNC Wilmington, 2017.
 [Online].
 Available: https://libres.uncg.edu/ir/uncw/f/wangy2017-1.pdf [Accessed: Dec.
 21, 2024].